 Then there are legal service providers, such as Clio, Closing Folders, Kira, Law Scout, and ROSS, to name only a handful that are up and flourishing, never mind more Canadian legal services that are incubating and preparing to hatch.

-If that weren’t enough, Alternative Business Structures (ABS) dealing with law firm ownership and governance will come to the Canadian market in some way, shape or form just as it has to other legal markets around the world.
+If that weren’t enough, Alternative Business Structures (ABS) dealing with law firm ownership, structures and governance will come to the Canadian market in some way, shape or form just as it has to other legal markets around the world.

 An ABS of a different stripe briefly touched down in Canada in 1997 in the form of a multi-disciplinary practice (MDP), Donahue & Partners LLP, an in-house law firm of Ernst & Young LLP.
 While Donahue failed in this country for a plethora of reasons, it currently operates in 61 jurisdictions outside of Canada and the US.
 Even though it may have been ahead of its time in Canada, it left a mark and probably planted seeds that will germinate in another form.

 This is because professional services firms, such as those that comprise the Big Four have both the clout and capital to underwrite their own legal entities and every one of them is doing so.
 Ignore them at your peril.

 There is a place for them just as there are places for those who range from sole practitioners to global entities.
 And all have a voice and opinions to lend to the continuing conversation of how best to meet the needs of those who require legal services.

 Fierce pressure on traditional large and mid-size law firms is coming from all sides and fronts, including their highly aggressive and hungry competitors.
 And most importantly, success is defined and measured by clients with permanent buying power.

 The legal industry’s transformation will prove to be like any evolution: survival of the fittest.
 To remain relevant, never mind solvent in this fast-evolving legal market means changing and changing means pivoting.